DanAmador/SumoRobot/README.md

-This is an experiment I bodged together where I tried to train two competitive agents using the same Neural Network and a lot of trial and error to try and get a working policy.
+This is an experiment I bodged together where I tried to train two competitive agents using the same Neural Network with a lot of trial and error to try and get a working policy.